 In every business, there are customers and prospects for whom you need to create Account Plans.
 These are the customers that already generate a disproportionate share of revenue and profits.
 And, they are the prospects who will become the income stars of the future....

 In every business, there are customers and prospects for whom you need to create Account Plans.

 These are the customers that already generate a disproportionate share of revenue and profits.
 And, they are the prospects who will become the income stars of the future.

 Either way, account planning is central to driving business development forward in a profitable, sustainable, and mutually beneficial way.

 Unfortunately, there’s no Account Plan tab in Salesforce.

-That’s why, in this article, I’ll explain exactly how to create a compelling account planning template in Salesforce.
+However, in this article, I explain exactly how to create a compelling account planning template in Salesforce.

 How do I get account planning up and running in Salesforce in my company?

 You have a choice.
 Build it yourself, using the screenshots and description in this article.

 Or, purchase the GSP Key Account Planning app that we’ve already built.
 (Here’s the page on our website; we don’t sell this app through the AppExchange).